 This post may contain affiliate links which may give us a commission at no additional cost to you.
 As an Amazon Associate we earn from qualifying purchases.

-Halloween kicks off the first holiday in fall, but don’t forget about the second and sometimes overlooked holiday – Thanksgiving!
-Sandwiched in-between the mystery of Halloween and the magic of Christmas lies the most humble holiday of them all.
+Sandwiched in-between the mystery of Halloween and the magic of Christmas lies the most humble holiday of them all – Thanksgiving.
 Get your family in a thankful mood by creating our 30-Minute Thanksgiving Tree!

 DIY 30-Minute Thanksgiving Tree

-Teaching our children to have a truly thankful heart can be difficult, but by using this DIY 30 Minute Thanksgiving Tree you can give them a visual to help them realize how very blessed they are!
-Everyone needs a reminder of gratitude, not only children!
+Teaching our children to have a truly thankful heart can be difficult, but by creating this Thanksgiving Tree together, you can give them a visual to help them realize how very blessed they are.
+Everyone needs a reminder of gratitude, not just children!
+That’s especially true this year.
 Passing your very own Thanksgiving Tree throughout the day will keep those things in your mind which are most important, and help you to carry the true spirit of Thanksgiving always.